wulffern/aic2026/lectures/l01_intro.md

 <!--pan_doc:

 The steps to make integrated circuits is split in two.
-We have a analog flow, and a digital flow.
+We have an analog flow, and a digital flow.

 It's rare to find a single human that do both flows well.
 Usually people choose, and I think it's based on what they like and their personality.